isomerpages/moe-riversidesec/_curriculum/Aesthetics.md

 The approach to the teaching and learning of Nutrition and Food Science involves inquiry-based learning.
 Students are tasked with real-world problems to investigate.
 They work in teams to plan, craft and create scientifically-informed diets for healthier lives.

+<u>Lower Secondary</u><br>
+The elective project for lower secondary includes an experiential learning task that provides students the opportunity to be food nutritionists to plan a proper diet for a fictitious character.
+Through this task, they learn to investigate claims, gather information, identify appropriate food choices, and apply the principles of culinary science creatively in food preparation and cooking.
+They also hone their teamwork and collaboration skills through this group task.

+<u>Upper Secondary</u><br>
+Students engage in coursework where they have the opportunities to apply scientific principles during food preparation and cooking.
+They also learn to appreciate the importance of using a variety of food commodities in food management and the issues of food security, including food safety and sustainable food consumption.
+They extend the learnt knowledge towards planning a food investigation, preparing, cooking and presenting dishes in a variety of contexts demonstrating a number of process skills in coursework.